Institute of Naval Medicine: Royal Naval Medical School

+In the 1960s short courses were offered in atomic, underwater and tropical medicine.
+At the same time, the RNMS began to undertake increasingly specialised medical research in support of the Polaris submarine-launched nuclear weapons programme.
+Specialised research, training and radiological protection facilities were built in the grounds of Monckton House, and in 1969 the establishment was renamed the Institute of Naval Medicine.

+Institute of Naval Medicine

 At a safety conference on Saturday 25 March 1972 at the University of Birmingham, organised by the National Council of British Mountaineering, with around five hundred climbing experts present, Surgeon Commander Duncan Walters (August 1927 - August 2021) showed a film entitled Give Him Air, about a swimmer in Malta that was accidentally speared in the lung by a harpoon gun.
 The film showed the gruesome after-effects of the harpoon incident, which caused eight conference attendees to faint, and had to be carried outside.
+The film was on the subjects of mountaineering injuries, and expedition medicine.
+The conference chairman was Sir Jack Longland.
+It was recommended that walkers on mountains in North Wales were guided by someone with the Mountain Leadership Certificate.
+In 1970, 43% of those injured on mountains in North Wales were aged 15 to 20.

 In November 1973 a £200,000 environmental medical centre opened, which simulated life inside a submarine.
 From 12 November 1973, four sailors (medical ratings) were shut inside this for thirty days, to test atmospheric pollution.

 J and P Engineering Reading Ltd developed a photo-sensitive radiation detector for the institute, later sold to the National Radiological Protection Board (NRPB) in Oxfordshire and for CERN.

 At a conference in Aberdeen in September 1988, Surgeon Captain Ramsay Pearson, head of undersea medicine, said that recreational diving in the UK had too many accidents, due to decompression computers, which he claimed did not have built-in safety factors.
 The National Hyperbaric Centre in Aberdeen (built by the government in 1987) agreed with him.

-The Channel 5 documentary Survivor featured the institute, and surviving cold temperatures on the Cascade Range, on Wednesday 28 January 1998.

 In August 2000 the site sent four doctors and two staff to the Kursk submarine disaster in a team of twenty-seven from the UK.

-Visits
+As of 2005 the Institute's mission statement was 'to improve the operational capability of the Royal Navy by promoting good health and safety and maximising the effectiveness of personnel'.
+Its five 'principal business areas' were: